ControlledChaos/dashboard-summary/README.md

 ## Website Summary Widget

 The Website Summary dashboard widget by default replaces the native At a Glance dashboard widget, however both widgets can be displayed.
+The content of the widget is organized as follows by a responsive tabbed/accordion interface.

+### Account Tab

+The user account tab, or profile tab, is displayed to all registered users.
+It provides details of the current user, including the following.

+* User Name
+* Display Name
+* Avatar
+* User Roles
+* Bio/Description
+* Email & Website
+* Interface Options

+### Content Tab

+The content tab provides a more comprehensive summary of website content than the native At a Glance widget.
+Display varies by user capabilities.

+* Posts & pages counts with edit links.
+* Media (attachment post type) counts with edit links.
+* Custom post type counts with edit links & the associated menu icons.
+* Category & tag counts with edit links.
+* Custom taxonomy counts with edit links.

+Content tools are available by user capability.

+* Content search, same as frontend search, is displayed to all users.
+* Media search is displayed to users who can manage the media library.
+* Import & export links are displayed to users who can conduct these operations.

+### Users Tab

+Content coming.

+### System Tab

+Content coming.

 ### User Roles for the Website Summary Widget